pchemguy/SQLite-SQL-Tutorial/MP Mock Database.md

   - *items* (the *files* table in the mock db) - table for storing categorized items;
   - *items_categories* (the *files_categories* table in the mock db) - many-to-many table for storing category assignments.

-The database may contain any number of "items" tables together with associated *items_categories* tables.
+The database may contain any number of item-specific tables together with associated *items_categories* tables.
 Note that the included in the repository database has the "dev" status.
-For example, the *categories* table includes columns, so some of them will be unnecessary in a production database.
+For example, the *categories* table includes columns, some of which may not be unnecessary in a production database.

 #### Categories